Cutaneous melanoma is cancer that starts in the pigment-making cells of the skin.

 - An unusual tan

-If you have any unusual darkening of any area of your skin, consult your dermatologist or primary care doctor for further evaluation.
+If you have strange darkening of any area of your skin, consult your dermatologist or PCP.

-Even if the cause is not cancer, skin darkening can relate to other health problems that may need treatment.
+Even if the cause isn't cancer, skin darkening can relate to other health problems that may need treatment.